upperlinecode/CS-and-the-City-Curriculum/react/6a-react.md

 - a selection the user makes on a form
 - whether the user has selected a particular global configuration

-Props don't enable us to keep track of interactive data like this; props don't get changed or updated when a user interacts in a particular way.
+Props don't enable us to keep track of interactive data like this; props don't get changed or updated when a user interacts with a component in a particular way.
 To keep track of that, we need to understand a new concept in React: state.

 ## State

-State is a set of stored properties (an `Object`) that can be used throughout an app:
+State is a set of stored properties (an `Object`) that can be used or referenced throughout an app, and when changes are made to the state object, those changes can cascade throughout an app.

 ```js
 this.state = {